joecockman/Football-Analytics-Project/README.md

 ![Top Assists](Screenshots/Top-Assists.png)

-They say you really don't hit your playmaker peak until you hit your 50's and the 23/24 season refused to buck that trend with 3 of the top 4 in the assists charts aged between 50 and 60.
+They say you really don't hit your playmaker peak until you hit your 50's and the 23/24 season refused to buck that trend with 3 of the top 4 in the assists charts aged exactly 51.

 Ultimately this year's Playmaker award was shared between 2 of the league's finest.
 Mallory Grant had a stellar campaign for Dunn, Smith and Cunningham FC, and she was matched all the way by George Cole of Morris-Perez FC, with both recording 40 assists across the 38 games.